nodesman/codefeed/README.md

 ## Features

-- **🌐 Interactive Dashboard:** A clean, local web UI to browse different analysis runs and branches.
+- **🌐 Interactive Dashboard & Analysis History:** The dashboard displays a series of analyses.
+Each analysis is a snapshot of the changes made since your last `git pull`, captured at the moment you run the tool.
+This creates a historical timeline, allowing you to browse and review summaries from different points in your development process.
 <p align="center">
   <img src="assets/dashboard_readme.jpg" width="70%">
 </p>